bbglab/oncodrivefml/docs/source/configuration.rst

 - ``sampling_chunk`` represents the maximum size (in millions) that a single process can handle.
-This value is used to keep memory usage within certain limits.
+This value is used to keep the memory usage within certain limits.

   .. note::